The Software Engineer’s Career - Beyond Senior

 We have covered a lot of ground in this article, depicting the characteristics of the engineering roles beyond senior level, potential career paths and the skills needed.

 One additional thing that’s worth noting: choosing a path (e.g. Management) that eventually turns out not to be in line with your vocation, is not usually a grave mistake.
-Most organizations allow lateral movement between Engineering and Management paths (often with no or minimal negative effect on salary - depending on the depth of their engineering career track).
+Most organizations allow lateral movement between Engineering and Management paths (often with none or minimal negative effect on salary - depending on the depth of their engineering career track).

 My personal experience is that such a temporary foray into management might be beneficial for a post-senior engineering career.
 Charity Majors even wrote a whole article about the idea of switching back and forth between engineering and management - The Engineer/Manager Pendulum.
 There is nothing better than direct experience on the other side to cure some of the detachment that happens between Engineering & Management in some organization.
 The grass is always greener on the other side.